 The General Assembly is the main deliberative, policymaking and representative organ of the United Nations.
-Established in 1945 under the Charter of the United Nations, the General Assembly meets intensively September to December each year and afterward as required to facilitate discussion on all international issues among all (currently 193) members.
+Established in 1945 under the Charter of the United Nations, the General Assembly meets intensively September to December each year, and afterward, to facilitate discussion on all international issues among all (currently 193) members.
 The General Assembly has addressed Women, Peace and Security issues at least since 1979, when the Convention on the Elimination of All Forms of Discrimination against Women was adopted.

 Select a session from the dropdown menu to learn more.

 Type in a keyword or click search for all GA documents results.
 You will be able to further filter results by United Nations Themes from the search results page.